 - the Employee has sufficient information, experience and training to undertake work safely and with a minimum of assistance and direction.

-Procedures for undertaking a risk assessment can be found in the Risk Management Policy and Procedure in the Work Health and Safety Policy and Procedures.
+Procedures for undertaking a risk assessment can be found in the Risk Management Policy and Procedure and in the Work Health and Safety Policy.

 4.2 University obligations of approving Delegates